 A custom poll style allows you to change the look and feel of your poll.
 You can use our Visual Editor to create a custom style, or you can enter your own or modify the existing CSS for the poll.
 Note that custom poll styles are included in Business and Team plans.

 Using the Visual Style Editor

 The visual style editor is the easiest and quickest way to create a poll style.
-To create and manage your styles click the “Poll Style” tab while editing a poll:
+To change between styles and create your own styles using CSS, click the Style tab while editing a poll:

 You’ll see a page showing the default Crowdsignal styles and a custom section.
-Click Create New in the custom style section.
+Click Create New Style in the Custom CSS Styles style section.

 First, select a template to base the style on and give the style a name.

 Now you can use the Visual Style Editor to change the poll’s look.